carodak/DetectingConfusion/README.md

 ## Overview
  In this thesis project, I conducted an experiment and collected EEG brain data from 10 participants to detect the state of confusion.
 I first processed the EEG data with MATLAB and EEGLAB and then trained machine learning models.
 I provided the code used to train the learning models and some utility scripts to manipulate the data.
 The data is not available because it is confidential.

+### Note
-Note: Here I have practiced programming following the MVC model, using classes, encapsulation, exceptions and cutting my code into several small methods.
+Here I have practiced programming following the MVC model, using classes, encapsulation, exceptions and cutting my code into several small methods.
 So the code can look quite lengthy.

 ## Achievements:
 To predict whether a person is confused or not, the best model scored 78.6%.